sajohna/SYSC-3110-UNO-Group-Project/milestone4.README.md

     - Game state is fully preserved including player hands, score, deck state and current turn
     - Note: Loading a game will discard the current game in progress
 2. Undo/Redo Game
-    - Undo: Click the "Uno" button ro reverse the last action
+    - Undo: Click the "Uno" button to reverse the last action
     - Redo: Click the "Redo" button to reapply an undone actoion
     - Up to 50 actions can be undone
     - Undo/Redo is onyl avaiable during an active game